maltewassermann/config-templates/README.md

 # Project and Editor Configurations

-This package provides some configurations for maintaining consistent coding styles between different projects, editors and IDEs.
+This package provides some configurations for maintaining consistent coding between different projects, editors and IDEs.

 ## Babel
 - [Babelrc](.babelrc)